 Percona Server for MySQL is not started automatically on RHEL and CentOS after installation.
 Start the server with the following command:

 Review the service status with the following command:

 Restart the service with the following command:

 RHEL 7 and CentOS 7 come with systemd as the default

 system and service manager so you can invoke all the above commands

 sytemctl instead of

-To completely uninstall Percona Server you’ll need to remove all the installed packages and data files.
+To completely uninstall Percona Server for MySQL, remove all the installed packages and data files.